oak-labs-io/phalcon-throttler/readme.md

 A good strategy is to put the check during the Phalcon dispatcher lifecycle.

-In the depencency injection we can use the Phalcon Event Manager to listen to the dispatcher event and bind it to some Security plugin
+In the dependency injection we can use the Phalcon Event Manager to listen to the dispatcher event and bind it to some Security plugin

 ```php
 $di->setShared('eventsManager',function() use ($di) {